quixio/quix-docs/docs/platform/how-to/connect-to-quix.md

 </html>
 ```

-This simple example just sends mouse cursor position to Quix when you draw on a canvas.
+This simple example just sends mouse cursor position to a Quix stream when you draw on a canvas.

-Code that could read mouse cursor position from Quix is as follows:
+Code that could read mouse cursor position from a Quix stream is as follows:

 ``` html
 <!DOCTYPE html>